watergis/docs/content/_index.en.md

 3. [Cost of Operation & Maintenance for Vectortiles](./operation/costs/)

 ## Contribution to this Open Source Project
 This vectortiles toolkit was developed and is maintained by **Jin IGARASHI**(see [portfolio](https://water-gis.com) if you are fascinated by more details about me).
-If you have any feedbacks, please let me know through Github's issues or pull request.

-Also, if you like my GIS works for water services providers in Africa, you can make donation through [Github Sponsor](https://github.com/sponsors/JinIgarashi).
+Please let me know through Github's issues or pull request if you have any feedbacks.
+Also, if you like my GIS works for water services providers in Africa, please support this project through [Github Sponsor](https://github.com/sponsors/JinIgarashi).